rubyworks/rubytest/README.md

 ## Considerations

-The original specification utlized an `Assertion` base class, defined as `class Assertion < Excpetion; end`, to distinguish assertion failures from regular exceptions.
+The original specification utilized an `Assertion` base class, defined as `class Assertion < Exception; end`, to distinguish assertion failures from regular exceptions.
 All test frameworks (AFAIK) have some variation of this class, e.g. Test::Unit has `FailureError`.
 For this to work, it would be necessary for all such classes to inherit from the common `Assertion` class.